 The comprehension assessment tool is considered a study source document that should be completed, handled, and retained in the participant's study file like any other source document.
 After administering the assessment tool, study staff should carefully review the form to verify that all required points have been satisfactorily addressed by the participant and that this is adequately documented.
 Consideration should be given to having two study staff members complete this verification because failure to document comprehension of all required points will be considered an informed consent process protocol deviation.

-Comments may be recorded in a designated area on the form (and on the back of the form if additional space is needed) or on an informed consent coversheet (refer to SSP Section 4.7 below) After the informed consent process is completed, the outcome of the process should be recorded directly on the assessment tool and on the informed consent coversheet and the staff member who completed the checklist should ensure his or her signature is recorded in the space provided.
+Comments may be recorded in a designated area on the form (and on the back of the form if additional space is needed) or on an informed consent coversheet (refer to section 4.7 below); however, this is not required.
+All required points must be satisfactorily addressed by the participant, before proceeding to the final informed consent decision and signing of the informed consent form (s).

+After the informed consent process is completed, the final outcome of the process should be recorded directly on the assessment tool (or in a chart note) and the staff member who completed the checklist should ensure his or her signature is recorded in the space provided.